-You might consider investing in some gamma seal lids for your buckets as well.
-These bucket lids are airtight, watertight, and keep out pests just like your standard bucket lid, but they’re much easier to open and close.
-They will make rotating your pasta supply much easier, as well as making the buckets more accessible to children or older people who might have trouble with regular lids.
+You might also consider investing in some gamma seal lids for your buckets.
+These bucket lids are airtight and watertight and keep out pests just like your standard bucket lid, but they’re much easier to open and close.
+They will make rotating your pasta supply much more straightforward and make the buckets more accessible to children or older people who might have trouble with regular lids.

-As with any stored food, you will want to make sure you’re keeping track of when you packaged your dry pasta and keep rotating your stock regularly.
+As with any stored food, you will want to keep track of when you packaged your dry pasta and keep rotating your stock regularly.
 Write the packaging date on each container with a permanent marker.
-We’d also recommend keeping a calendar so that you’ll get a reminder when it’s time to rotate stock.
-You may not be looking at your food cache often enough to notice when it’s time to use and replace your stores.
+We’d also recommend keeping a calendar so you’ll get a reminder when it’s time to rotate stock.
+You may not look at your food cache often enough to notice when it’s time to use and replace your stores.

-Luckily most of us cook with pasta frequently in our regular lives, so it shouldn’t be too hard to use up the older pasta before it starts to lose flavor.
-Make sure to use the oldest pasta first, and when replacing, put new containers in the back, so they are last to be used.
+Luckily, most of us cook with pasta frequently in our regular lives, so it shouldn’t be too hard to use the older pasta before it loses flavor.
+Make sure to use the oldest pasta first, and when replacing, put new containers in the back so they are last to be used.

-It’s hard to predict precisely how long pasta can be stored, but in ideal conditions, it should be fine for twenty to thirty years.
+It’s hard to predict how long pasta can be stored, but it should be fine for twenty to thirty years in ideal conditions.
 However, the quality of the pasta can start to degrade over time, which is why we still recommend a regular rotation schedule.

-So, from the time you purchase pasta, it’s safe to assume four years before you would need to start worrying about it even without any of the storage tips we’re going to discuss later in this article.
+So, when you purchase pasta, it’s safe to assume four years before you would need to start worrying about it, even without any of the storage tips we’ll discuss later in this article.
 Assuming you follow dry storage best practices, you should be able to store it for five times that, or even longer.

 For many people, the word pasta only brings to mind Italian noodles like spaghetti or macaroni.
 However, the beauty of pasta is that there’s a world of varieties available.

-Most cultures have some kind of pasta, from ramen to rice noodles to buckwheat noodles and many more.
-This is excellent news for preppers since one of the real dangers of having to eat from a cache of the same food over time is how boring it could be.
+Most cultures have some pasta, from ramen to rice noodles to buckwheat noodles and many more.
+This is excellent news for preppers since one of the dangers of eating from a cache of the same food over time is how boring it could be.

-Since we already know about the elements that can damage stored pasta, we can easily figure out which varieties will be the best for long-term storage.
+Since we already know about the elements that can damage stored pasta, we can quickly figure out which varieties will be the best for long-term storage.
 Pasta with eggs, fat, or moisture will not last as long.
-Most dry pasta types have minimal ingredients, for example, semolina flour and water for a typical Italian pasta, or rice flour and water for pho noodles.
+Most dry pasta types have minimal ingredients, for example, semolina flour and water for a typical Italian pasta or rice flour and water for pho noodles.

 Assuming we’re prepping for a catastrophe where regular food supplies are disrupted, it’s a good idea to consider cooking time.
 While most pasta is considered “fast” to prepare under normal circumstances, the difference in cooking time can be doubled depending on the variety you have.

-Thin types like vermicelli cook the fastest – in as little as five minutes – while types that are twisted or pinched like rotini and bowtie pasta can take up to twelve minutes to cook all the way through.
-If you’re looking to conserve resources, you’d want the five-minute pasta.
+Thin types like vermicelli cook the fastest – in as little as five minutes – while twisted or pinched like rotini and bowtie pasta can take up to twelve minutes to cook through.
+If you want to conserve resources, you’d want the five-minute pasta.

-It’s also useful to think about what you would cook with your pasta, and plan around several complete meal types.
+It’s also helpful to think about what you would cook with your pasta and plan around several complete meal types.
 Plain pasta might be fine if you’re desperate, but it’s not going to satisfy for very long or be nutritionally complete.

 Aside from typical sauced pasta dishes with meat or vegetables, you can also use noodles in casseroles, soups, and salads.
 Be sure that you have the right ingredients on hand to suit the types of pasta you’re putting in your long-term storage plans.

-Double-check your ingredient list, cooking time, and best-by date when you’re purchasing pasta if you’re planning to store it for a long time.
-If your pasta has a best-by date one or two years in the future, it will probably be suitable for storing.
+Double-check your ingredient list, cooking time, and best-by date when purchasing pasta if you’re planning to store it for a long time.
+If your pasta has a best-by date of one or two years later, it will probably be suitable for storing.

 If the date is sooner, you may not want to chance it spoiling.
 The best type of pasta for prepping will have low moisture content, cook quickly, and suit the other ingredients you have on hand.

-As long as you keep it in the right conditions, there are very few dangers to storing pasta long term.
+As long as you keep it in the right conditions, there are very few long-term dangers to storing pasta.
 The most likely negative outcome of storing your pasta for too long is a loss of flavor quality.
-In an emergency, you probably won’t be too concerned if your noodles taste less-than-fresh.
+In an emergency, you probably won’t be too concerned if your noodles taste less than fresh.
 Of course, if you see any evidence of pests, mold, or other signs of spoilage on your pasta, throw away that container.

-Besides this one downside, there are plenty of benefits for stocking up on pasta.
-One of the best things about pasta for your survival food cache is that it has a great cost to calorie ratio.
+Besides this one downside, there are plenty of benefits to stocking up on pasta.
+One of the best things about pasta for your survival food cache is its great cost-to-calorie ratio.

-In a catastrophe where you depend on your prepping supplies, you want to make sure that you’re getting the most calories possible.
+In a catastrophe where you depend on your prepping supplies, you want to ensure you’re getting the most calories possible.
 A lot of calorie-dense foods that preppers store are also expensive, like nuts and energy bars, but pasta has a great balance of value with available energy.

 You can look up calorie-per-dollar lists online that will give you a better sense of which foods pack the most nutritional content for the least money.
-Of course, you’ll also want to account for the sauces, vegetables, meat, or cheese that you’re planning to serve with your pasta when judging the overall cost per calorie.
+Of course, when judging the overall cost per calorie, you’ll also want to account for the sauces, vegetables, meat, or cheese you’re planning to serve with your pasta.

-Make sure you also calculate out the price per serving when you’re deciding which pasta to purchase.
-You might be tempted just to buy the biggest package, assuming that you’ll get the best price, but that’s not always the case.
-You can sometimes get a better price using coupons or sales on pasta that is in standard one-pound packaging.
+Make sure you also calculate the price per serving when deciding which pasta to purchase.
+You might be tempted to buy the biggest package, assuming you’ll get the best price, but that’s not always the case.
+You can sometimes get a better price using coupons or sales on pasta in standard one-pound packaging.

-Although most dry pasta is fairly standard in taste across the board, be careful if you’re considering investing in a large quantity of an unfamiliar brand.
-We’d recommend doing a taste test before you make a big purchase since you don’t want to be stuck with a bunch of pasta that you and your family dislike.
+Although the driest pasta is standard in taste, be careful if you’re considering investing in a large quantity of an unfamiliar brand.
+We recommend doing a taste test before you make a big purchase since you don’t want to be stuck with a bunch of pasta you and your family dislike.

 Also, be sure to keep your storage area and capacity in mind.
-Even if you find a great deal, you’ll need to have the space to keep it and proper containers.
-Once you’ve accounted for those factors, you’ll be ready to start looking for great deals for your cache.
+Even if you find a great deal, you’ll need space and proper containers to keep it.
+Once you’ve accounted for those factors, you’ll be ready to look for great deals for your cache.

 Pasta is an excellent option for preppers to add to their food caches because of its versatility, long shelf-life, and low price.
 It’s among the top foods for long-term storage due to its low moisture and fat content.
-We’ve introduced several storage methods here that should allow you to keep any amount of pasta in reserve for as long as you need it.
+We’ve introduced several storage methods here that allow you to keep any pasta in reserve for as long as needed.